Live Casino Guide 2026

 What House Edge Really Means in Practice

-House edge is not theory.
+House edge is not just a theoretical concept.

 Every live game is designed so that over time, the casino keeps a small percentage of every bet.